 What is Strategic Thinking?Strategic thinking is a thought process focused on analyzing critical factors or variables that may influence the long-term success of a business, team, or individual.
 It involves planning, seeing the big picture, and putting thought into action to gain a competitive advantage in the industry.
 Strategic thinking process involves setting a clear goal and planning to reach it while accounting for economic realities, market forces, and available resources.
 In essence, strategic thinking is an intentional and rational process that requires research, analytical thinking, innovation, problem-solving skills, communication and leadership abilities, and decisiveness.

-Strategic Thinking ProcessStrategic thinking process is analyzing, evaluating, and planning to achieve a long-term goal or objective.
-The strategic thinking process can be broken down into several key steps, which are as follows:
+8 Step Strategic Thinking ProcessStrategic thinking process is analyzing, evaluating, and planning to achieve a long-term goal or objective.

 - Define the goal: The first step in the strategic thinking process is to define the goal or objective that you want to achieve.
 This should clearly and clearly state what you want to accomplish.